tronsha/wp-lightbox-plugin/wordpress/trunk/readme.txt

 The plugin requires PHP 5.3.2 or newer.

-This plugin uses [Lightbox2](https://github.com/lokesh/lightbox2) from Lokesh Dhakar
+This plugin uses [Lightbox2](https://github.com/lokesh/lightbox2) from Lokesh Dhakar and [fancyBox3](https://github.com/fancyapps/fancybox) from Jānis Skarnelis

 == Installation ==